bongiozzo/musica_mustdie/output/band_destroyer666.md

 # Destroyer 666

+evil black-metal

-Дискография
+## Дискография

+### "Six Songs with the Devil (demo)" 1994, Black Metal

+1. Hail to Destruction
+2. An Endless Stream of Bombers
+3. Long Live Death
+4. Song for a Devil's Son
+5. Destroyer
+6. Like Bloody Rabid Wolves Unleashed from Chains
+7. Outro: Onward to Arktogaa

-"Six Songs with the Devil (demo)" 1994, Black Metal "Violence is the Prince of this World (MCD)" 1995, Black Metal "Unchain the Wolves" 1997, Black Metal
+### "Violence is the Prince of this World (MCD)" 1995, Black Metal

+1. Hail to Destruction
+2. An Endless Stream of Bombers
+3. ...true Sons of Satan
+4. Burning the Veil of Falsehood
+5. Death Metal Winds (Howl Again)
+6. Song for a Devils Son
+7. The Eternal Glory of War

+### "Unchain the Wolves" 1997, Black Metal

+1.Genesis to Genocide
+2.Australian and Anti-Christ
+3.Satans Hammer
+4.Tyranny of the Inevitable
+5.Six Curses from a Spiritual Wasteland
+6.Unchain the Wolves
+7.Damnations Pride
+8.Onward to Arktoga

+K.K.
+Warslut - Vocals, guitars
+Shrapnel - Guitars
+Bullit Eater - Bass, backing vocals
+Ballistic Howitzer - Drums

+Recorded at Woodstock Studios by Mark Ingram.
+Evil A-dats & H-bomb drop-ins.

+Mixed & Mastered by Tom Dementsci Nesci in Adelaide

-"Satanic Speed Metal (EP)" 1998, Black Metal
+### "Satanic Speed Metal (EP)" 1998, Black Metal

+1. Satanic Speed Metal
+2. The Siren's Call

-"Phoenix Rising" 2000, Black Metal
+### "Phoenix Rising" 2000, Black Metal

+1.Rise of the Predator (4'05)
+2.The Last Revelation (2'25)
+3.Phoenix Rising (3'57)
+4.I am the Wargod (ode to the battle slain) (7'32) 5.The Eternal Glory of War (5'20)
+6.Lone Wolf Winter (6'37)
+7.Ride the Solar Winds (4'52)
+8.The Birth of Tragedy (5'49)

+K.K.
+Warslut - Vocals, guitars
+Shrapnel - Guitars
+Bullet Eater - Bass
+Deceiver - Drums

+### "King of Kings/Lord of Wild (EP)" 2000, Black Metal

+1. King of Kings
+2. Lord of the Wild

-"King of Kings/Lord of Wild (EP)" 2000, Black Metal "Cold Steel...
-For an Iron Age" 2002, Black Metal "Defiance" 2009, Black Metal
+### "Cold Steel...
+For an Iron Age" 2002, Black Metal

+1.Black City - Black Fire
+2. Clenched Fist
+3. Cold Steel...
+4. Sons of Perdition
+5. Raped
+6. The Calling
+7. Savage Pitch
+8. Witch Hunter
+9. Shadow

+K.K.
+Warslut - Vocals, Guitars
+Shrapnel - Guitars
+S. Berserker - Bass, Vocals
+Mersus - Battery

+Recorded at Sound Suite Studio, Marseille,
+6th Jan, to 6th Feb.
+2002
+Engineered by Terje Refsnes
+Produced by Destroyer 666 & Terje Refsnes

+### "Defiance" 2009, Black Metal

+1. Weapons of Conquest 03:03
+2. I Am Not Deceived 04:37
+3. Blood For Blood 05:14
+4. The Barricades Are Breaking 03:38
+5. A Stand Defiant 04:46
+6. The Path to Conflict 04:37
+7. A Thousand Plagues 04:24
+8. Human All Too Human 06:04
+9. A Sermon To The Dead 05:04

-"Wildfire" 2016, Black Metal
+### "Wildfire" 2016, Black Metal

+1. Traitor
+2. Live And Burn
+3. Artiglio Del Diavolo
+4. Hounds At Ya Back
+5. Hymn To Dionysus
+6. Wildfire
+7. White Line Fever
+8. Die You Fucking Pig
+9. Tamam Shud

 ## Отношения с другими группами